What is the purpose of this class?

 Is meditation hard?
 I’m not sure I will be able to do it?

 It is in our nature to be still and turn inward.
 However, as modern humans, we live very complicated lives, which makes it difficult to disconnect from the constant distractions and let it all go.
 Most people find it easier to meditate in a group.
 It is very important to have a good teacher.
-Here is a quote from the Dr. Sara Lazar in the interview referenced previously, “The most important thing, if you’re going to try it, is to find a good teacher.
+Here is a quote from the Dr. Sara Lazar, Neuroscientist at Harvard, in the interview referenced previously, “The most important thing, if you’re going to try it, is to find a good teacher.
 Because it’s simple, but it’s also complex.
 You have to understand what’s going on in your mind.
 A good teacher is priceless.”

 As a trained meditation coach and Chopra Center Certified Master Educator, I will help you explore the art of meditation and mindfulness with grace and ease.

 I don’t think I can meditate for a full hour.

 This is a common concern of those considering attending the class.
 We do not actually meditate for 60 minutes.
 As this is a guided meditation and mindfulness class, we usually begin with brief discussion about the foundation of our practice.
-For example, this month it is Spring Cleaning- Inside & Out.
 We then weave this into our practice once we begin.
 The meditation begins around 9:20 with breath awareness to still the mind.
 We then experience different forms of meditation, moving gracefully from one to the next.

 I use Tibetan singing bowls throughout the meditation to help create a soothing atmosphere and keep us grounded.
-The meditation ends at approximately 9:50 to allow time to have a conversation on our experiences or to connect with others in the group.
+The meditation ends approximately 5-10 minutes early to allow time to have a conversation on our experiences or to connect with others in the group.
 You can also make yourself a cup of tea in a to-go cup to bring with you when you leave.